textpattern/textpattern.github.io/setup/multi-site-installation.md

 1. Simply move (or copy) the entire `/sites` directory so that it is next to the root directory.
 2. When you set up a new site, the installer will ask you to enter the path to your Textpattern root directory as described above and recreate the correct symlinks.

-It’s advisable to make this decision before you start creating multiple sites.
+It's advisable to make this decision before you start creating multiple sites.
 Your directory tree should look like this:

 ~~~
 sites/